How to Ride

 View the Video: How to Ride the Bus

-- Find your route.
-You can use the Trip Planner software to create a travel itinerary, or go to the Routes and Schedules page to view the system map and the individual route schedules.
+Find your route.
+You can use the Google Trip Planner available on the homepage to create a travel itinerary, or go to Routes and Schedules to view the system map and individual route schedules.
 The map will indicate where the route travels and possible connections to other routes.
 The schedules help you estimate when the bus will be at your stop.
-You can call 328-RIDE (328-7433), (TTY 456-4327) for information.

-- Please have exact fare ready.
-Neither the farebox nor the bus operator can make change.
+Please have exact fare ready.
+Neither the fare box nor the bus operator can make change.
 The operator does not carry cash.
-You can read more about fares and passes available online.
+You can read about the fares and passes available online.
 Generally adult fare is $1.50 two-hour pass, or $3.50 for a day pass.

-- If you don’t know which stop is the one closest to your destination, ask the bus operator for help.
-When you are one block away from your stop, either push the yellow strip or pull the overhead bell cord.
+Ask for directions.
+If you don’t know which stop is the one closest to your destination, ask the bus operator for help.
+When you are one block away from your stop, either pull the overhead bell cord of push the yellow strip.
 The operator will let you off at the next bus stop.

 Make Sure We Don’t Pass You By

 Every now and then a rider gets left behind because the driver doesn’t see them.
 Here are some tips to make sure you get noticed.